glng-swndru/music-catalog/README.md

 - Go 1.20 or later
 - Docker (for running the PostgreSQL database)
-- Spotify API credentials (Client ID & Client Secret)
+- Spotify Developer Account (Client ID & Secret)

 ---